vim/vim/nsis/README.txt

 	tee/tee.exe,
 	xxd/xxd.exe

-    Then execute tools/rename.bat to rename the executables (on Unix-like, it must first be made executable; chmod +x path/to/vimsrc/tools/rename.bat).
+    Then execute tools/rename.bat to rename the executables.

 3. Go to the GvimExt directory and build gvimext.dll (or get it from a binary archive).
 Both 64- and 32-bit versions are needed and should be placed